evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidBytecodeResultError.md

 title: "InvalidBytecodeResultError"
 ---

-Represents an error that occurs when invalid bytecode is deployed during EVM execution.
+Represents a calldata/creation error that occurs when invalid bytecode is deployed during EVM execution.

 Invalid bytecode result errors can occur due to:
 - Bugs in the smart contract code causing invalid bytecode to be generated.